 "Wilderness is a resource which can shrink but not grow."
 Aldo Leupold

 In 2015 Lutz Otto, our founding director, was awarded the "Order of the Bateleur" for his dedicated volunteer work within the conservation field.
 He was humbled to receive the award alongside conservation legends.
 The challenges created by our growing human population, habitat/ wilderness encroachment and fragmentation concern him.
 A member of the Game Rangers Association of Africa, he is the founder of an Honorary Ranger Initiative within the Greater Kruger National Park and has volunteered across numerous conservation projects.
-He serves on the executive committee of the Field Guides Association Of Southern Africa who focus on raising the standards of the guiding industry.
+He served for six years on the executive committee of the Field Guides Association Of Southern Africa who focus on raising the standards of the guiding industry.

 “No one will protect what they don't care about; and no one will care about what they have never experienced” David Attenborough